EvansPauliuts/domain-driven-design-with-fastapi/README.md

-# domain-driven-design-with-flaskrestful
+# domain-driven-design-with-fastapi
-This design patterns domain driven with Flask-RESTful API
+This design architecture patterns domain driven with FastAPI RESTful